Prostitution in Australia: Legislative review 2011

 Ms Dunne stated that the committee would consider exit schemes; however Attorney-General Simon Corbell stated that it was unlikely there will be any substantive changes to the status quo.
 The committee completed its hearings on evidence on 13 July 2011, and issued its report in February 2012.
 The Government issued a formal response in June, stating it would follow most of the recommendations and that the inquiry had affirmed that sex work was a legitimate occupation.

 In the October 2012 elections the opposition Liberals campaigned on a platform to oppose allowing more than one sex worker to use a premise in suburban areas but were not successful in preventing a further term of the ALP Green alliance.

 Advocacy

 Advocacy for sex workers in the ACT is undertaken by SWOP ACT (Sex Work Outreach Project).

 New South Wales

-New South Wales (NSW) has the most liberal legislation on prostitution in Australia, with almost complete decriminalisation, and has been a model for other jurisdictions such as New Zealand.
+New South Wales (NSW) has almost complete decriminalisation, and has been a model for other jurisdictions such as New Zealand.
 Brothels are legal in NSW under the Summary Offences Act 1988.
 The main activities that are illegal are: